By Lorcan O'Brien | Wine Content Specialist

 Location, Location, Location... (and Climate)

-Champagne and Prosecco are both protected terms in the EU and can only come from strictly defined wine regions, with all Champagne coming from the Champagne region in the north of France and all Prosecco hailing from northeast Italy.
+Champagne and Prosecco are both protected terms in the EU and can only come from strictly defined wine regions, with all Champagne coming from the Champagne region in the north of France and all Prosecco made in northeast Italy.

 Champagne is located in the far north of France and has a cool, wet climate that is on the margins of where grapes can ripen successfully.
 These cool growing conditions, as well as the famous local limestone and chalky soils, help to retain the characteristic acidity, lightness and finesse found in Champagne.